Portland Pirates: 2013 lease dispute

 In 2013, the Pirates negotiated a new lease agreement with arena trustees, but refused to sign it after they determined that the percentage of food sales they were to receive under the lease would not result in the same amount of money as previously agreed terms calling for the Pirates to get a percentage of food and alcohol sales, which was ruled illegal by the State (as alcohol sales can only be controlled by the property owner).

-The Pirates then announced that they would look for another arena to play their 2013–14 season in, most likely the Androscoggin Bank Colisee in Lewiston, where they were already playing the start of the season due to renovations at the arena.
+The Pirates then announced that they would look for another arena to play their 2013–14 season in, most likely the Androscoggin Bank Colisée in Lewiston, where they were already playing the start of the season due to renovations at the arena.
 Arena trustees stated there would be no Pirates hockey at the arena that year and began seeking other tenants for the dates originally given to the Pirates.
 They further claimed to only break even on the presence of the Pirates and that their expenses would actually be less without them.
 The Pirates responded by filing a lawsuit against the arena seeking enforcement of the original unsigned agreement outline and an injunction to prevent the arena from reassigning dates for Pirates home games to other events.

 The Pirates announced on September 26, 2013, that they would indeed play their entire 2013–14 home schedule at the Colisée.
 The dates for four games had to be changed from the original schedule.
 A spokesman for the AHL said that the Pirates had the rights to the Portland market and could play anywhere within a 50-mile radius of the city.
 The Phoenix Coyotes said they were prepared to move forward despite having hoped differences with the arena would be resolved.
 The Chairman of the Cross Insurance Arena Board of Trustees criticized the Pirates for demanding more of a "subsidy" for themselves and stated their desired lease agreement would cost county taxpayers money.
 The Pirates also stated they would continue their lawsuit against the arena with the hopes of playing there in the future.